nf-core/website/markdown/developers/modules.md

 In general:

 - All files, mandatory, or non-mandatory, must have a corresponding `input:` channel ( type `path` ).
-- Command line options essential to the functioning of the tool, must also be `input:` channels ( type `val` ), or encoded as a sensible default that can be overridden by checking `ext.args`.
+- Command-line options essential to the functioning of the tool must also be `input:` channels ( type `val` ), or encoded as a sensible default that can be overridden by checking `args` (e.g., seeding options for reproducibilty).
 - Output files should be named using `ext.prefix` and a file extension.
+Fixed-name files can be renamed using `mv`.
 - Sample specific command-line options should be defined based on fields of the `meta` map.
 If the command-line option is essential to the function of the tool, then the channel operator `multiMap` should be used to construct the string and pass it to an `input:` channel.
 If the command-line option is not essential to the operation of the tool or certain options should be defined by what is in the `meta` map, then the command-line options should be defined using `ext.args`.